learningtapestry/ssdn/packages/core/README.md

 be sent to CloudWatch Logs, which is precisely what we want.

-By default, the log level is set to `info`, but can be easily tweaked via the environment variable `NUCLEUS_LOG_LEVEL`, which accepts all the levels that Pino does.
+By default, the log level is set to `info`, but can be easily tweaked via the environment variable `SSDN_LOG_LEVEL`, which accepts all the levels that Pino does.
 In tests, the log level is set to `fatal` in order to avoid getting any messages that probably just add noise to the tests output.

 ## Deployment